actris/data-management-plan/DMP/initial-DMP.md

    From the fully QCed level 0 data, i.e. level 0a, levels 1a and 2 (final data product) are produced.

 All In Situ data products, level 1 (RRT) and level 2 (fully QCed), are archived in the In Situ data repository, hosted in NILU’s EBAS database, and made available through ACCESS.
-In Situ produces selected level 3 products from these (see Appendix 9).
+In Situ produces selected level 3 products from these ([Appendix 9](https://github.com/actris/data-management-plan/blob/master/DMP/initial-DMP.md#appendix-9-format-and-external-data-sources-for-level-3-variables)).
 The content of workflow tasks and the responsibilities for them are specified in Appendix 3, separately for each In Situ instrument type.
 By default, the responsibilities are distributed between NF, TC, and DC as follows:

 **NF**: